ionrock/cherrypy-sqlalchemy/README.rst

 From there, each request will have access to `cherrypy.request.db`, which is an instance of a SQLAlchemy session.

+There is a more complete `example.py` in the source.

 * Free software: BSD license
 * Documentation: https://cp_sqlalchemy.readthedocs.org.